DynamoDS/librarie.js/README.md

 });
 ```

 The string property for the event name is: SearchTextUpdatedEventName.
-So the following achieves the samee:
+So the following achieves the same:

 ```js
 libController.on(libController.SearchTextUpdatedEventName, function(contextData) {